Double JJ Resort: History

 The beauty of the lake and ease of camping was well known in the community, and during the summer of 1933 the family invited local church congregations to send their children to the farm for a supervised, well counseled summer vacation.
 This was the Cedar Shores experience two years later, but with kids.
-To honor their young guests the family renamed the farm “The Jack and Jill Ranch.”
+To honor their young guests the family renamed the farm "The Jack and Jill Ranch".
 Although the kids' ranch remained only two years (followed by a more grandiose camping experience) the name Jack and Jill Ranch was a success beyond imagination and the property was called by that name until the mid-1970s when the owners decided to change the name to the Double JJ Ranch Resort, and in 2009 to the Double JJ Resort.

-George Storm (having changed his name from Stouch to Storm) was teaching psychology at Miami University, Florida in 1934.
+George Storm (having changed his name from Stouch to Storm) was teaching psychology at University of Miami, Florida, in 1934.
 In addition to his classes in speech, public speaking, and psychology, he was head counselor to departing senior students.
 He learned that they enjoyed their vacations with people their own age.
 His concept of bringing people of the same age (18 to 35) together for an outdoor vacation and camping experience was a winner.
 He had just the place: The Jack and Jill Ranch.
 In 1936 George Storm, the college professor and visionary, took control and with family help embarked on his concept.
-He named the new venture The Jack and Jill Colony Camp…later changed to the Jack and Jill Ranch.
-The Ranch grew and expanded as George bought neighbor farms and extended marketing.
+He named the new venture The Jack and Jill Colony Camp, later changed to the Jack and Jill Ranch.
+The ranch grew and expanded as George bought neighboring farms and extended marketing.